AyseVildan/EE242_Microprocessor_Systems_AyseVildan/README.md

 •	STM32F4 Discovery board,  WS2812B RGB addressable led strip,	ESP8266  Wifi module are used

-The Project Report has all the references, information and the codes that found.
+All the information,project report,codes that found and the references,will be shared.
 Also I am working on my own header-source files.

 That is an ongoing project!
 	To be continued...